Representation-independent manipulations with Dirac matrices and spinors: Identities involving Dirac matrices

-Another important identity can be derived by starting with the combination $\varepsilon_{\mu\nu\lambda\rho} \gamma^\rho\gamma_5$, and using \Eqs{gam5alt}{epseps}, as done for deducing \Eqn{epssig5}.
+A very useful identity can be derived by starting with the combination $\varepsilon_{\mu\nu\lambda\rho} \gamma^\rho\gamma_5$, and using \Eqs{gam5alt}{epseps}, as was done for deducing \Eqn{epssig5}.
 The final result can be expressed in the form

-With this very important identity, any string of three or more gamma matrices can be reduced to strings of smaller number of gamma matrices.
+With this identity, any string of three or more gamma matrices can be reduced to strings of smaller number of gamma matrices.